rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-android-sdk/README.md

 ```
 Some pointers to keep in mind:

-* You can use the constructor of the `CustomFactory` to initialize the native SDK of the device mode destination you are working on.
+* You can use the constructor of the `CustomFactory` to initialize the native SDK of the Device mode destination you are working on.

-* RudderStack's Android SDK dumps every event it receives to the `dump()` of the `CustomFactory` class from where you can process it as per the destination and hand it over to the native SDK of the device mode destination.
+* RudderStack's Android SDK dumps every event it receives to the `dump()` of the `CustomFactory` class.
+From here, you can process the event and hand it over to the native SDK of the Device mode destination.

-* The SDK also triggers the `reset()` of the `CustomFactory` class on every `reset()` call made via the SDK.
+* The SDK also triggers the `reset()` method of the `CustomFactory` class on every `reset()` call made via the SDK.
 You can use this to handle the destination-specific reset logic.

-* Make sure you return a valid value from the `getUnderlyingInstance()` as it is used by the Android SDK to validate `CustomFactory`.
+* Make sure you return a valid value from `getUnderlyingInstance()` as it is used by the Android SDK to validate `CustomFactory`.

 * Make sure you do not duplicate the value of `FACTORY_KEY` across multiple `CustomFactory` that you develop.